 The Nativity of Our Lord Church

 The sound made by these church bells is supposed to symbolise Prague itself and serve as a call to prayer every hour.
 These rare bells were a late seventeenth century present to the Loreto.
-Following consecration, they got put into the clock tower to a big furore.
-They 1st rung out across Prague in 1695 on the 15th of August.
+Following the consecration, they got put into the clock tower to a big furore.
+They rang out across Prague in 1695 on the 15th of August.

 Tickets: 130 CZK per person.
 Families (two adults and up to five children under 16) can ask for the 270 CZK family ticket.
 If you’d like to take photos, ask for a permit for 100 CZK.
-Audio guide, available in several languages, costs 150 CZK.
+The audio guide, available in several languages, costs 150 CZK.

 Address: Loretánské náměstí 7, Hradčany, Open Tue—Sun 9-12.15, 1-4.30; www.loreta.cz